 - The ensuite is a shower room (wet room style) with plastic chair or stool available if required, ample grab rails and a toilet and basin at correct height for wheelchair access.
 It also has a bath.

 - Grab rails are fitted around the bath, shower and toilet areas.

 - Switches and sockets are 50 cm from the floor.

 Gardens and Grounds

 We encourage our guests and visitors, whether disabled or otherwise, to bring any accessibility issues at The Horn of Plenty to our attention.
-We will always welcome suggestions and will work to address their concerns, for their benefit and for the benefit of all our future guests and visitors.
+We will always welcome suggestions and will work to address your concerns, for your benefit and for the benefit of all our future guests and visitors.